 I didn’t know what to expect, so I got to the parish center early, which is good.
 Punctuality is important.
 I sat in the front row, which is bad.
 Why?
 First of all, it is very un-Catholic.
 In Roman Catholic culture, at least in North America, sitting in the back is regarded as optimum.
 It reflects interest but not fanaticism, a kind of detached engagement that might be construed as Zen-like to an uninformed observer.
 It also has historical precedence.
 In the church before Vatican Council II (1962-65), children sat in the first pews, women occupied the middle ones, and men either sat in the last pews or stood in the back so that they could leave for a smoke and dash back for the consecration.
 It was all very ordered.

 The second reason you should never sit in the front is that it increases your chances of making an ass of yourself.
 This is important for obvious reasons and reflects the principle I have come to live by: try not to embarrass yourself.
 Sure, it may not be setting the bar high, but after pursuing loftier principles and failing miserably, I figure it is at least attainable.
 My batting average is about .300, which is nothing to sneeze at.
 Well, it was .300.
 It dipped just under that after the meeting started.

 Before I tell you what happened, please know that the officers from the 48 Precinct, Sector B, were personable and professional, especially Justin Hoff and Andrew John, the latter having the good fortune of being named after two apostles.
-John also had been an altar boy and played football for a Catholic high school in Queens, which is a borough that does not require “the.”
+John also had been an altar boy and played football for a Catholic high school in Queens, which is one of those boroughs that does not require the definite article.